renuo/applications-setup-guide/ruby_on_rails/wallee.md

    end
    ```

 4. … and you're far from done.
-You need to handle errors, retries, and so on.
+You need to handle errors, other state changes, and so on.
 But this is a good start.
 5. Oh, and you need to setup the webhook in the Wallee backend, so that it actually sends requests to your Rails app.